mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 TLS options may be useful for the AWS, Azure, and GCP KMS providers in a case where the default trust store does not include the needed CA certificates.

-### Why is it an error to have an FLE 1 and Queryable Encryption field in the same collection?
+### Why is it an error to have an CSFLE and Queryable Encryption field in the same collection?

-There is no technical limitation to having a separate FLE field and Queryable Encryption field in the same collection.
+There is no technical limitation to having a separate CSFLE field and Queryable Encryption field in the same collection.
-Prohibiting FLE and Queryable Encryption in the same collection reduces complexity.
-From the product perspective, a random FLE field and a non-queryable Queryable Encryption field have the same behavior and similar security guarantees.
+Prohibiting CSFLE and Queryable Encryption in the same collection reduces complexity.
+From the product perspective, a random CSFLE field and a non-queryable Queryable Encryption field have the same behavior and similar security guarantees.
-A deterministic FLE field leaks more information then a deterministic Queryable Encryption field.
-There is not a compelling use case to use both FLE and Queryable Encryption in the same collection.
+A deterministic CSFLE field leaks more information then a deterministic Queryable Encryption field.
+There is not a compelling use case to use both CSFLE and Queryable Encryption in the same collection.

 ### Is it an error to set schemaMap and encryptedFieldsMap?

-No. FLE and Queryable Encryption fields can coexist in different collections.
+No. CSFLE and Queryable Encryption fields can coexist in different collections.
 The same collection cannot be in the `encryptedFieldsMap` and `schemaMap`. [libmongocrypt](#libmongocrypt) will error if the same collection is specified in a `schemaMap` and `encryptedFieldsMap`.